Tsimane Bolivia Fishing

 Species: Two different species of dorado are available, plus other Amazon basin fish such as pacus and yatorana.
 Strict catch-and-release.

 Boats: Dugout canoes with small outboard motors are used for transport.
 Guides often pole the boat.
-In slow deep sections of the river, you'll occasionally fish from the boat.
+You'll occasionally fish from the boat in slow deep sections of the river.
 You'll mainly be bank or wade fishing.
 Two anglers and two guides per boat.

 Guides: There is one English-speaking professional fly fishing guide per boat and a native boatman.

 Equipment: No equipment is provided.
-Flies are $10.00 each; you will need about two dozen for the week.
+Flies cost $10.00 each; you will need about two dozen for the week.
 A comprehensive tackle-and-gear list is included in our confirmation.

 Fishing License: Fishing licenses are not required.